openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * use contractions – e.g. can’t, don’t, they’ll, we’ve, let’s
 * not let caveats dictate unwieldy grammar – e.g. say ‘You can’ rather than ‘You may be able to’
-* not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be.)
+* not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be)

 ## Use gender-neutral text
 Make sure text is gender neutral wherever possible.
 Use ‘them’, ‘their’, ‘they’, etc.